mario-guerra/mario-guerra.github.io/content/blog/2025-07-21-mlops-for-devs-not-data-scientists/index.md

 > Your AI features should work consistently, just like your regular code.
 No mysterious failures or unpredictable outputs that leave users confused.

 > ### Making your AI scalable
-> When your AI-powered feature gets popular (_and it *will* get popular, right?_), it should handle the load without breaking your budget or performance.
+> When your AI-powered feature gets popular (_and it WILL get popular, right?_), it should handle the load without breaking your budget or performance.

 > ### Making your AI safe
 > Your AI shouldn't leak sensitive data, generate harmful content, or behave in ways that hurt your users or business.